NYT92/hanime-python-api/README.md

 if you guy re from hanime staff see this pls ask nicely to remove it.
 Also im just creating this api so that i can run it off from web to collect [coins](#authentication)

-# Comming Soon
+# ToDos

-- /getComment
+- /getComment : WORKING
-- /getPremiumVideo
+- /getPremiumVideo : TESTING/WORKING
-- /getLanding/summary : summary the whole landing page
+- /getLanding/summary : WORKING
-- /getTags
+- /getTags : WORKING
-- /login/req/body : will be using json body requests to login
+- /login/req/body : DONE
-- /login/coins : will be improve
+- /login/coins : DONE
-- /search
+- /search : WORKING
-- /signup : wont be added due to the risk of people abusing the api
+- /signup : X
-- Too much request will be added
+- Limiting Rate : DONE
 - Improving code
 - later........